Zvartnots International Airport: Bus routes and subway service

 In 2017, a new express bus service began operation, with regular round-trips between Zvartnots Airport and downtown Yerevan.
-The number 201 bus leaves the airport every half hour between 7 AM and 11 PM, and every hour between 12 AM and 6 AM.
+The number 201 bus leaves the airport every half hour between 7 am and 11 pm, and every hour between 12 am and 6 am.
 The travel time is approximately 30 minutes, depending on traffic.
 Operated by Elitebus, a one-way fare costs 300 AMD.
 The bus terminus is on Amiryan Street, but the bus also makes stops along Mashtots Avenue, at the Yeritasardakan station (where passengers can connect to the Yerevan Metro system), and at the Republic Square.

 Automobile

 The airport is accessed from the M5 highway, which connects Yerevan with the west of the country and other major highways.
 By car, the distance from Zvartnots Airport to the centre of Yerevan is 12 kilometers, taking approximately 20 minutes to get to.

-At Zvartnots Airport, cars from car rental companies are available.
+At Zvartnots Airport, cars from rental companies are available.
 The airport offers various official parking options, from premium to low cost.
 In addition, alternative parking options are within the reach of the airport.

 Taxi service

-In 2019, Zvartnots Airport partnered with Yandex.Taxi to provide passengers with taxi services from the airport.
+In 2019, Zvartnots Airport partnered with Yandex Taxi to provide passengers with taxi services from the airport.

+Incidents

+On 14 February 2008, Belavia Flight 1834, operated by a Bombardier CRJ100ER, stalled and crashed on takeoff at Zvartnots.
+The aircraft flipped over and burst into flames.
+There were no fatalities amongst the 21 occupants, but seven people were injured.